Onboard Your Device

 Postman Collection: 3-Telemetry

-- Data Points Latest Get by User Token: Get the latest data point of a sensor using user token.
+- Data Points Latest Get by User Token: Get the latest telemetry snapshot of a device with a user access token.

 Example Request: Curl